The information regarding the Disney World shows came out after the article was originally published.

 The big question that remains is when could we see the Disney World shows reopen?

 At least the potential closure of our production should happen in the coming weeks.
 According to Jim Hill of Jim Hill Media, Disney is looking to have the Disney World shows reopen no later than the week of September 7, 2020.
-In the perfect world they would be ready to go for Labor Day weekend.
-For our understanding, it should take no more than three weeks to have everything in place and to also allow enough time for the performers to rehearse, before the curtains go up.
+In the perfect world, they would be ready to go for Labor Day weekend.
+From our understanding, it should take no more than three weeks to have everything in place and to also allow enough time for the performers to rehearse, before the curtains go up.
 At this moment this timetable is somewhat fluid, similar to everything else right now.

-Ultimately, every thing worked out.
+Ultimately, everything worked out.
 Disputes are never pretty, especially when they become public, but the ability for all cast members to tested is fantastic.
 It will be great to see the Equity performers once again take the stage and do what they love the most.
 Perform!
 The only thing we’re trying to figure out is which production to see first when the Disney World shows reopen.
 There is only one way to decide, we’re pulling a name out of a hat!

 Don't Miss A Beat!